Espita Mezcaleria Owners Will Open an All-Day Taqueria and Airy Mexican Seafood Restaurant at DC’s La Cosecha Marketplace

 “We wanted the kind of place we’d go when we’re on vacation or a date night: breakfast tacos in the morning, ceviche and cocktails.
 Beach-y eatș—very light, very clean,” says Kelly Phillips.

 For this new venture, the couple brought on two business partners who’ve worked at Espita since the Oaxacan restaurant opened in Shaw five years go.
-Tortillera Yesenia Neri-Diaz, a Guerro native, will continue to lead an extensive tortilla program.
+Tortillera Yesenia Neri-Diaz, a Guerrero native, will continue to lead an extensive tortilla program.
 The group imports Oaxcan corn that’s ground and nixtamalized on premise for ultra-flavorful, fresh tortillas.
-For the taqueria’s morning-to-night volume, Neri-Diaz will have the help of a Lenin Tortilladora machine that can churn out 2,000 fluffy masa tortillas a day.
+For the taqueria’s morning-to-night volume, Neri-Diaz will have the help of a Lenin Tortilladora machine that can churn out 2,100 fluffy masa tortillas a day.
 Rogelio Martinez, who worked as a butcher in Mexico City before joining Espita, is behind meat dishes such as pork-and-pineapple al pastor, lamb shoulder barbacoa, adobo chicken, braised beef tongue-and-cheek with salsa verde, and homemade green chorizo.

 The menu for Taqueria Las Gemelas starts daily at 7:30 AM for early risers with $2 pours of local Counter Culture coffee and three styles of egg breakfast tacos, including crispy potato and cheese or carnitas and pickled jalapeño.
 There are also homemade sweets and a chia-yogurt bowl.
 Josh Phillips, who lives in the NoMa neighborhood, says there isn’t “a huge breakfast scene during the week,” but he’s seen an uptick in morning crowds as more people work from home in the burgeoning residential neighborhood.